 Five years earlier I had survived a head-on crash with a pick-up in Northern Thailand.
-Te driver hated me.
-The police had forced him to pay for the repairs to the motorcycle.
+The driver hated me.
+He had been at fault and the police had forced him to pay for the repairs to the motorcycle.
 I was lucky to escape with just a broken arm.

 Even luckier in Bangkok.

 Then again everyone is lucky in Bangkok until their luck runs out.

 Bad roads had a funny way of killing good luck, so I decided to stay in Lijiang a little longer.

 I rode a bicycle up the valley to the foot of the Jade Snow Mountains